manjulananduri/manjulananduri.github.io/_posts/2022-09-01-coding-post-ideas.md

 2. What are the pros and cons of specific coding post types
 3. Any example references for them ?

 To answer these questions, in this tutorial we will learn about 25+ coding post types / ideas along with examples that you can implement in your next trending article.

 Let's get started.

+There are many types of programming posts people blog about.
+Here are the best ones to include in your next programming post.

 ## 1. Listicles
 Listicles are the articles written in list format.
 Best example for this is the post that you are reading right now [15 Coding post ideas](#) is a listicle.
 It has list of 25+ ideas where each of them can be explained individually while covering the whole topic.